astuder/ModemHAT/README.md

 ## Raspberry Pi Configuration

-The modem connects to the Raspberry Pi UART4 and requires RTS/CTS flow control.
-To enable UART4 with RTS/CTS, edit `/boot/config.txt` and add the following line:
+The modem connects to the Raspberry Pi UART4 and requires CTS and RTS for flow control.
+To enable UART4 with CTS/RTS, edit `/boot/config.txt` and add the following line:

 `dtoverlay=uart4,ctsrts`

-After rebooting the Raspberry Pi, the UART4 will be mapped to `ttyAMAx`, where `x` depends on the number of enabled UARTs.
+After rebooting the Raspberry Pi, UART4 will be mapped to `/dev/ttyAMAx`, where `x` depends on the number of enabled UARTs.
 Typically, if only UART0 and UART4 are enabled, UART4 will be on `/dev/ttyAMA1`.

 The modem is configured for automatic baudrate detection, supporting any standard DTE rate up to 307.2 kps.